 How to find a job by going to the cafe - part 2.
 More examples of employment offers, along with specific tips for finding work when you are new in town and don't know where to look for employment.

 All of these job possibilities were in October and November, in southern Oklahoma.
 The time and place would have coordinated beautifully with the typical migrating RVer’s schedule.
-In this particular case, a Coast to Coast resort is nearby, so parking is reasonable.

 Here are a few tips on how best to take advantage of the local coffee club as a resource for finding work:

 ~ Be there before, as well as during, the peak times – usually early.
 Here, the cafe is normally full before 7:00 am.

 ~ Plan on a leisurely breakfast, lingering longer than what it takes to just eat.
 In the case here, it is not until nearly 9:00 that the last of the bunch is dispersing to go about their day’s business.

 ~ Make it a habit to smile and say hello when you walk in the door.
 Make eye contact and nod a greeting at someone.